Conservation Area No.1 - Wotton-Under-Edge

 Although the 'Permitted Development Rights' of houses (and buildings other than shops and flats) are restricted within a Conservation Area, the additional controls brought about by designation of the Conservation Area cannot prevent many changes to these buildings.
 If unchecked, a successive number of such changes could damage the character of the Conservation Area.

 On 2nd April 1993, the Secretary of State issued a Direction, which enables the Local Planning Authority to apply controls to certain works of alteration to specific buildings in the conservation area.
 These works would normally be ‘permitted development'.
 But in a conservation area an Article 4 direction may be applied, requiring planning permission to be sought for particular works that could potentially have a harmful effect on the character or appearance of the conservation area.
-For such applications there will be no planning fee payable.

 The following residential properties are affected by this Article 4 Direction:

 |5-7||45||Wotton Royal British Legion|